CiviCRM Trademark & Brand Usage Policy

-- We’d like to make it easy for anyone to use the CiviCRM, CiviCon and CiviCamp name or logo for community-oriented efforts that help spread and improve CiviCRM the software
+- We’d like to make it easy for anyone to use the CiviCRM, CiviCon and CiviCamp name or logo for community-oriented efforts that help spread and improve CiviCRM the software.

-- Names - the name “CiviCRM” as written, including variations such as “civicrm”, “CIVICRM”, etc., and the name “CiviCon” as written, including variations such as civicon, CiviCON, etc., and the name and “CiviCamp” as written, including variations such as civicamp, CIVICAMP, etc.
+- Names - the name “CiviCRM” as written, including variations such as “civicrm”, “CIVICRM”, etc., and the name “CiviCon” as written, including variations such as civicon, CiviCON, etc., and the name “CiviCamp” as written, including variations such as civicamp, CIVICAMP, etc.

 - Wordmark - the portion of the logo that includes a stylized version of the name.